dair-ai/emotion_dataset/README.md

 ## Usage

-The dataset should be used for educationald and research purposes only.
+The dataset should be used for educational and research purposes only.
 If you use it, please cite:

 ```
 @inproceedings{saravia-etal-2018-carer,